alex-powell-1/business-automations/README.md

 # Business Automations

 #### Author: Alex Powell

-This Python application is designed to automate various business tasks for a retail and e-commerce store.
-It is scheduled to run at different times throughout the day, performing tasks such as customer management, product management, reporting, and more.

-## Engines

-At the core of this application, there are four "engines" (database engine, sms engine, WebDav engine, and email engine) for getting, setting, and distributing data.
-These modules are found within the setup folder.
+#### Contributor: Luke Barrier

+Business Automations is a data integration solution and collection of scheduled tasks built to enhance productivity, increase revenue, and reduce manual data manipulation at a retail store location using BigCommerce and Counterpoint Point of Sale

 ## Server

 The server (`server.py`) handles incoming requests, and sends incoming orders to a RabbitMQ async queue consumer (`consumer_orders.py`) for order processing.
-Incoming marketing leaders are sent to another RabbitMQ consumer (`consumer_leads.py`) for logging, auto printing, and sms related tasks.
+Incoming marketing leaders are sent to another RabbitMQ consumer (`consumer_leads.py`) for logging, auto printing, and email/sms marketing related tasks.

-## Modules

-The application uses several modules, each responsible for a specific set of tasks:

-- `big_commerce`: Handles tasks related to the BigCommerce platform, such as managing products and coupons.
-- `customers`: Manages customer-related tasks, such as creating new customers from marketing leads, setting contact information, and exporting customer data.
-- `product_tools`: Handles various tasks related to product management, such as managing inventory, resizing product photos, setting product status, and more.
-- `reporting`: Generates various reports for administrative and accounting purposes.
-- `setup`: Contains setup information, attachments, utilities and date presets.
-- `sms`: Handles tasks related to SMS automation, such as sending automated text messages to customers.

 ## Scheduled Task Functionality